nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * stores the address book data i.e., all `X` objects (which are contained in a `UniqueXList` object) where X are Customer/Service/Appointments/Vehicles/Technicians, and all `Part` objects (which are contained in a `partMap` object).
 * in the case of X, stores the currently 'selected' `X` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<X>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-* in the case of Part, stores the currently 'selected' `Part` objects (e.g., results of a search query) as a separate ???????
+* in the case of Part, stores the currently 'selected' `Part` objects (e.g., results of a search query) as a separate hashmap.
+* in the case of ServiceList, it acts functionally the same as an `UniqueXList` except that the entry can be non-unique.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)